 No one is perfect.
-Every developer, at some point will come across bad code.
-And at many points through their own development of their coding skills, they will be the guilty party responsible for writing bad code.
+Every developer, at some point, will come across bad code.
+Bad coding habits come easy, and these bad habits stick without guidance from a senior engineer.
+At many points through an engineer’s own development of their coding skills, they will be the guilty party responsible for writing bad code.
 That’s how you learn and get better, right?

 But what happens when developers who lack experience or skills are the ones with access to the organization’s intellectual property that is your source code?